Friuli: Origins and the Roman era

-In the prehistoric era, Friuli was home to the Castellieri culture.
-These peoples most likely arrived from the sea and were the dominant culture in the area from about the 15th century BC until the early historical period.
-During the course of the 4th century BC Friuli was settled by the Carni (in ancient Greek Καρνίοι), a tribe of unknown ethnicity which may have spoken a Celtic, a Venetic or a Rhaetic language, and which introduced advanced techniques of working iron and silver.
+In the prehistoric era, Friuli was home to the Castellieri culture and the Raeti.
+These peoples were the dominant culture in the area from about the 15th century BC until the early historical period.
+During the course of the 4th century BC Friuli was also settled by the Carni (in ancient Greek Καρνίοι), a tribe of unknown ethnicity which may have spoken a Celtic, a Venetic or a Rhaetic language, and which introduced advanced techniques of working iron and silver.
 According to Strabo [4.6] the Carni inhabited "the country about the Adriatic Gulf and Aquileia" and both Pliny [3.22(18)] and Ptolemy [3.1] ascribe Aquileia, Concordia and Forum Julii to belong to the "towns of the Carni" in the "country of the Carni".
 The Carni worshiped the deity Belenus which is attested by the most numerous votive inscriptions found in and around Aquileia.
 A northern mountainous area of Friuli still retains the ancient name Carnia.